Memory and ADHD

 Yes, ADHD can affect memory.
 Individuals with ADHD may experience working, short-term, and long-term memory challenges.

-How Do You Retain Memory With ADHD?
+How Do You Retain Memory with ADHD?

 Retaining memory with ADHD can be improved through strategies like cognitive training, visual aids, establishing routines, and using external reminders.